UM atUM [S04-ep14]: The Heart and Lungs Put to the Test in an Ultra-Triathlon

-As we start the new year in January, we wish you all a very happy 2025.
-Perhaps you are one of the vast majority of French people who have put sport at the top of their list of New Year's resolutions!
-This is a godsend for gyms, which generally see a spectacular increase in membership in January.
-If, like me, you are not one of those who are motivated from the outset, don't feel guilty!
-Half of them will no longer be going to the gym in a month's time and only 20% will continue their efforts until October.
+As we kick off the new year in January, we wish you all a very happy 2025.
+Perhaps you’re among the vast majority of French people who have put exercise at the top of their New Year’s resolutions!
+This is a boon for gyms, which typically see a dramatic surge in sign-ups during this time of year.
+If, like me, you aren’t one of those early-bird enthusiasts, don’t beat yourself up!
+Half of them won’t be going to the gym anymore in a month, and only 20% will keep it up until October.

-Some may become true athletes, to the point of wanting to take on the ultimate challenge: the marathon!
-And the craziest will aim for extreme competitions called ultra-triathlons or ultra-trails.
-The best known of these isthe Ironman: a 3.8 km swim, 180 km bike ride, followed by a short marathon, or 42 km run.
-This madness was created in 1978 in Hawaii, a country that also invented the Big Mac Supersize menu.
+Some may even become serious athletes, to the point of wanting to take on the ultimate challenge: the marathon!
+And the most daring will set their sights on those extreme competitions known as ultra-triathlons or ultra-trails.
+The best known of these isthe Ironman: a 3.8 km swim, a 180 km bike ride, followed by a “mini-marathon”—a 42 km run.
+A crazy idea born in 1978 in Hawaii, a place that also invented the Big Mac Supersize.

-And before accusing me of blatant bad faith, motivated solely by my laziness, I suggest you take a look at the study our guests conducted on the possible consequences of these Herculean physical efforts on cardiac and pulmonary function.
-Previous studies had already revealed that this type of exercise could temporarily alter athletes' cardiac and pulmonary capacities, but these researchers are the first to have worked on the hypothesis of an association between pulmonary dysfunction and cardiac disorders.
+And before you accuse me of blatant bad faith, motivated solely by my laziness, I suggest you take a look at the study our guests conducted on the potential effects of these Herculean physical efforts on cardiac and pulmonary function.
+Previous studies had indeed already revealed that this type of exercise could temporarily impair athletes’ cardiac and pulmonary capacity, but these researchers are the first to have investigated the hypothesis of a link between pulmonary dysfunction and cardiac disorders.

-Joining us in the studio are Christophe Hedon, cardiologist at Montpellier University Hospital, and Olivier Cazorla, CNRS researcher at the PhyMedExp laboratory.
+Joining us in the studio are Christophe Hedon, a cardiologist at Montpellier University Hospital, and Olivier Cazorla, a CNRS researcher at the PhyMedExp laboratory.

 Co-production: Divergence FM / University of Montpellier